What are white spots on the tooth ?

 Depending on the severity, special fluoride pastes, removal of the soft tooth substance areas or, in particularly severe cases, early removal of the affected molar with possible adjustment of the tooth behind it are recommended.

-For more information we ask you here to make an appointment for a conversation !
+For more information, please make an appointment for a consultation here!
 Our team is looking forward to meeting you.